Evaluating LLM-Based Regression Test Generation: Experimental Results

-\autoref{tab:rq3} contains the results for comparing \toolname and WAFLGo regarding effectiveness score and execution time.
-We first evaluate both tools head to head and then explore the effectiveness of \toolname if the reaching or output-changing test cases were also fuzzed (\toolnamefuzz).
+\autoref{tab:clevfuzz} contains the results for the comparison.
+We first evaluate both tools head to head and then explore the opportunities to fuzz interesting \toolname-generated test cases (\toolnamefuzz).

-\paragraph{Effectiveness} Technically speaking, \toolname performs as well as WAFLGo in bug reproduction and slightly worse than WAFLGo in bug finding (Columns~\emph{Bug} in Tab.~\ref{tab:rq3}).
-WAFLGo finds the bug-triggering input in five (5) and four (4) of the 11 bug-introducing and bug-fixing commits, respectively.
-However, we also notice that the initial seed corpus that is provided to WAFLGo already finds the bugs that were introduced and patched in the respective commits in four (4) cases (Column~\emph{Init}).
-We explore the dependence of WAFLGo's effectiveness further in the next section.
+\textbf{Effectiveness}.
+In the bug reproduction scenario, \toolname (without initial seeds) outperforms WAFLGo (which requires seeds): it reproduces bugs in \review{11 of 24} BFCs, compared to WAFLGo’s \review{8 of 24}.
+This is a notable improvement, especially given that \toolname operates without a seed corpus.
+In the bug finding scenario, \toolname reaches the modified code in \review{22 of 26} BICs and changes the output in \review{17 of them}, both higher than WAFLGo.
+However, it triggers the actual bug in \review{7 of 26} BICs, fewer than WAFLGo (\review{10 of 26}).
+This result is expected, since \toolname relies on the intention expressed in commit messages (as shown in \textbf{RQ3}), and BICs often describe new features or improvements rather than the bug itself.
+We further examine WAFLGo's dependence on the initial seed corpus in the next section.

-\paragraph{Execution time} \toolname is substantially faster than WAFLGo, which makes our LLM-based approach more suitable as part of the CI/CD pipeline, which runs under strict time and resource constraints.
+\textbf{Execution time}. \toolname is substantially faster than WAFLGo, making our LLM-based approach more suitable as part of the CI/CD pipeline, which runs under strict time and resource constraints.
 A typical fuzzing campaign is set to 24 hours.
-Apart from four cases where the initial seeds already found or reproduced the bug that was introduced or patched in a commit, WAFLGo takes between five and fifteen minutes to find the bugs, on average.
-For the commit introducing Issue~\#65 of \mujs, WAFLGo took more than 1.5 hours. \toolname's execution time is bounded by the number of iterations (fixed to 5 in our experiments) and requires less than one minute for \mujs and \libxml and between two and three minutes for \poppler.
+Apart from ten cases where the initial seeds already exposed the bug introduced or patched by a commit, WAFLGo takes between five minutes and five hours on average to find the bugs, and otherwise times out.
+For the commit fixing Issue~\#2976 of \jq, WAFLGo took more than 19 hours. \toolname's execution time is bounded by the number of feedback iterations (fixed to 5 in our experiments) and requires \icse{roughly a minute for \mujs, \libxml, \jerryscript, \jq, and \micropython and mostly less than three minutes for \poppler, \zthree, and \php.}